6a6ak/Colors/README.md

 Make sure your Apache server is running and serving the project directory.

-Access the application
+Online

-Open your browser and navigate to http://localhost/color-tricks (or your configured local domain).
+Open your browser and navigate to https://color.tricks.se

 Register a new user